ivan-zapreev/Distributed-Translation-Infrastructure/README.md

     * make_release_centos.sh - the script to release debug configuration on the Centos platform

 ##Supported platforms
-Currently this project supports two major platforms: Linux and Mac Os X. It has been successfully build and testd on:
+Currently this project supports two major platforms: Linux and Mac Os X. It has been successfully build and tested on:

 * <big>Centos 6.6 64-bit</big> - Complete functionality.
 * <big>Ubuntu 15.04 64-bit</big> - Complete functionality.
 * <big>Mac OS X Yosemite 10.10 64-bit</big> - Limited by inability to collect memory-usage statistics.

-Testing on 32-bit systems was not perfrormed.
+Testing on 32-bit systems was not performed.

 ##Building the project
 Building this project requires gcc version 4.9.1 and higher.
 The project can be build in two ways: